 Nonetheless, there are three general classifications or types of methods and strategies used in oil and gas exploration.These are surface methods, gravity and magnetic surveys, and seismographic methods.
 Note that these methods are specifically used to determine the presence of an oil or gas under a particular land area or a specified area within the seabed.

 Three main types of oil and gas exploration methods

 The second is to determine hydrocarbon seepage on the surface of the earth.
-Oil seeps in low areas as tarlike deposits that can be easily observed visually and confirmed using lab analysis.
-Large deposits of oil underground do not leak however.
+Oil seeps in low areas, thus becoming tar-like deposits that can be visually observed and further confirmed using lab analysis.
+Large deposits of oil underground do not leak, however.
 On the other hand, gas is not visible but its concentration in the air or seawater can be detected using special instruments.

-3. Seismographic methods: Both surface methods and gravity or magnetic surveys can map out large geologic anomalies such as faults and folds, salt domes, and anticlines.
-However, the problem with these methods is that they cannot produce detailed images of smaller and inconspicuous areas.
+Both surface methods and gravity or magnetic surveys can map out large geologic anomalies such as faults and folds, salt domes, and anticlines.
+However, the problem with these oil and gas exploration methods is that they cannot produce detailed images of smaller and inconspicuous areas.

 Seismographic methods use sound waves to produce detailed images of underground rock formations.
 These methods can involve invasive and destructive techniques however, especially when drilling shallow holes on the surface to place microphones or listening devices to reflect and transmit sound signals.